williamjxj/AI-eDocuments/README.md

-# AI E-Documents POC: ETL Multi-Media to RAG Engine
+# AI E-Documents: ETL Multi-Media to RAG Engine

-This repository hosts the **Proof of Concept (POC)** for an AI-powered document intelligence platform, designed as a minimal business version to streamline the processing of diverse, multi-modal documents using a dedicated ETL-to-RAG pipeline.
+This repository hosts an AI-powered document intelligence platform, designed as a minimal business version to streamline the processing of diverse, multi-modal documents using a dedicated ETL-to-RAG pipeline.
 This project uses advanced OCR, RAG, and Agentic AI for broader business and multimedia use cases.

-## 🎯 Project Goal and Scope (POC/MVP)
+## 🎯 Project Goal and Scope

 The primary objective is to execute a robust pipeline that converts complex **multi-media resources** via **ETL (Extract, Transform, Load)** methods into a structured knowledge base powered by **Retrieval-Augmented Generation (RAG)**.

-**Note:** This is the first stage, intended for **POC/MVP purpose**, and avoids immediate implementation of large-scale, high-cost services like Snowflake, preferring cost-effective alternatives.
+**Note:** This is the minimum bootstrap implementation, and avoids immediate implementation of large-scale, high-cost services like Snowflake, preferring cost-effective alternatives.

 ---